5 questions ahead of the first GOP primary debate of the 2024 election cycle

 3. So what will the candidates focus on then?

-That sentiment among GOP voters may be one reason a leaked memo from a super PAC supporting Florida Gov. Ron DeSantis advised him to defend the former president and attack — get this — former tech CEO Vivek Ramaswamy.
+That sentiment among GOP voters may be one reason a leaked memo from a super PAC supporting DeSantis advised him to defend the former president and attack — get this — former tech CEO Vivek Ramaswamy.

 Ramaswamy, 37, is a candidate who has gained in the polls lately, but DeSantis and the other candidates need to go through Trump to win the nomination — not a candidate who is unlikely to be the nominee.
 So the focus in this debate could be a bit blurry.